SparrowLabsCo/s3-lambda-producer-pipeline/README.md

 # AWS S3 to AWS Lambda

-The Terraform template deploys a Lambda function, an S3 bucket and the IAM resources required to run the application.
-A Lambda function consumes <code>ObjectCreated</code> events from an Amazon S3 bucket.
-The Lambda code checks the uploaded file and logs the event.
+The Terraform template deploys a data producer using a series of Lambda functions, S3 buckets, EventBridge rules, and IAM resources required to run the application.

+A Lambda function consumes `ObjectCreated` events from an Amazon S3 bucket to start a glue crawler generating a data catalog.
+An Eventbridge rule is used to trigger a Lambda to start the transform job which converts a CSV file into snappy parquet format file and saves to an output bucket.

 ## Notes